brianseidman/coda-browser-drafts/README.md

 ## Preferences

 The Coda Browser for Alfred is set for choosing between five docs, 20 tables, and 15 columns, sorted by most recently changed and then alphabetically.
-These limits be changed by modifying the specified variables below, found in the first step of the Drafts action.
+These limits can be changed by modifying the specified variables below, found in the first step of the Drafts action.

 ```
 const limits = {